deepnadevkar/bagofwords/README.md

 # bagofwords
-kaggle tutorial to learn bagofwords
+kaggle tutorial to learn basic NLP and bag of words